develcooking/Reelix/README.md

 - Select the number of thickets you want to create at once
 - Submitt button

-At Anfragen-Log panel (The Table)
+A Request-Log panel (The Table)
 - Dynamicly Created Table sheet
 - show the latest 20 entrys
 - ability to load more older once with a extra button
 - ability to remove accidely created once

-At Statistik panel
+A Statistics panel
 - Show statisc form the last 7 days
 - optional to ask for a specific date range
 - optional scroll back to the 7 days before the current week

-At Auswerten panel
+A Analyzes panel
 - Export sql table to csv or html
 - need to have the ability to select the date range

+A Categorie Management panel
+- To Create Categories(Typs)
+- To Delete Categories(Typs)

+A Settings panel
+- To change some configs in the application itself

+A Info panel
+- show some stuff about the application

 and a lot more